Holiday inspiration currently loading...

 A day for you to discover more in the west of Shetland.
 Take a morning walk along the dramatic cliffs at Eshaness, perhaps, with the sea crashing and foaming far below.

 This afternoon you will enjoy a unique and spectacular wildlife experience.
 Thousands of birds nest and feed in the Noss Nature Reserve, and seals laze on rocks beneath the cliffs or nose around the boat.
-Your guides on board will share their in depth knowledge aboard the vessel which is equipped with colour viewing screens and a submersible ROV mounted camera that shows the stunning variety of life beneath the waves.
+Your guides on board will share their in-depth knowledge aboard the vessel while you tour the spectacular cliffs of the world famous bird reserve.
 Afterwards, drive to your next hotel on your Shetland exploration, situated in the West Mainland.

 Set on the edge of a village overlooking a peaceful bay, the original, historic building dates from the 1500’s and has benefited from many tasteful additions throughout the centuries.
 Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambiance of the place which, rumour has it, includes its’ very own ghost.
 Guests comment on the friendly welcome and traditional service they have received here and the hotel even has royal connections: Queen Elizabeth once took afternoon tea in the library.
 Less regal guests can enjoy meals in the hotel bar or restaurant, both of which offer high quality, locally-sourced produce.
 All the bedrooms are individually decorated and named after the surrounding isles, and have views of the bay or the gardens, complete with trees – a rare and welcome occurrence on Shetland.